cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.3.4.
 User interface / Visualizations
        -------------------------------
-- There are several dialogs within CrypTool 1.x where special input fields expect a special number format (decimal, hexadecimal, ...).
+- There are several dialogs within CT1 where special input fields expect a special number format (decimal, hexadecimal, ...).
   The dialog "The RSA Cryptosystem" e.g. allows to enter the message as text (with an alphabet defined by you) or as a number (with 4